descope-sample-apps/aspnetcore-b2c-descope-sample/README.md

 ## Configuring Authentication Settings

-Open `appsettings.json` and replace the placeholder values with your actual Azure AD B2C settings:
+Open `appsettings.json` file and replace the placeholder values with your actual Azure AD B2C settings:

 - **ClientId**: Your Azure AD B2C application client ID.
+- **ClientSecret**: Your Azure AD B2C application Client Secret.
+You can generate one by following this [guide](https://learn.microsoft.com/en-us/azure/active-directory-b2c/tutorial-register-applications#create-a-client-secret).
 - **Domain**: Your Azure AD B2C domain.
 - **SignUpSignInPolicyId**: Your Azure AD B2C sign-up/sign-in policy ID.

+> **Note:** Since this is an ASP.NET Core application, the app is considered a confidential client and is therefore capable of storing a client secret securely.

 ## Running the Application 🚀